-The secretive practices of offshore finance wilfully introduce gaps in public knowledge through convoluted, obfuscatory and, potentially, malicious actions.
-Offshore A-Z takes a similar view of the truth - that it is not so singular, static, or valuable as to need to be upheld at all times.
-The project gives a form to a large amount of companies data to begin grasping the size of corporate offshore finance, while speculating on the intents of those invested and investing in it.
+Tax havens, or secrecy jurisdictions, wilfully introduce gaps in public knowledge to occult truth about the offshore companies they house.
+Offshore A-Z takes a similar view of the truth: that it is not one or static as to need to be upheld at all times.
+This project gives a form to a large amount of tax havens' companies data to begin grasping the size of corporate offshore finance, while speculating on the intents of those invested and investing in it.

-The resulting database has been mined for patterns and commonalities, with a number of algorithms trained to fill in the blanks.
-These associate images with each nondescript company and complete missing fields, such as its registration dates or stated aims, by analysing and extracting keywords from the company's available information and using them as a trigger to generate words and images.
+The resulting database has been mined by a neural network, or a number of algorithms trained to fill in the gaps.
+These associate images with each nondescript company and complete missing fields, such as registration dates or mission statements, by analysing keywords from the company's available data and using them as a trigger to generate coherent sentences and find relevant imagery.

-The true and false information is automatically built into a web template before a Twitter bot (@offshoreAZ) announces the release of a new company, adding it to the permanent record of offshore entities.
+The true and false information is autonomously built into a web template, before a Twitter bot (@offshoreAZ) announces the release of a new company.